 Are we going to use MVC, MVVM, Blocking, Non-Blocking, Event-Driven, Synchronous, Asynchronous, Plugins, Extensions, to name a few of contemporary software architecture classifications?
 (You can google for them but for the purpose of this article you do not need to know what the above abbreviations or esoterically sounding words mean.)

-Ext currently supports all of the above concepts so the architect must wrap his head around the medley and select those that best suit the Type, Purpose and Design of the Application as described in the previous article.
+The above concepts are generally supported so the architect must wrap his head around the medley and select those that best suit the Type, Purpose and Design of the Application as described in the previous article.

 Corollary: The question if MVVM is better than MVC is irrelevant unless we evaluate it in the context of the application itself.
 For some types, MVVM is best, for other MVC, and usually it would be the combination thereof that is most suitable.